-6. Significant Governance Issues and Challenges for 2019 -2020
+6. Significant Governance Issues and Challenges for 2020 -2021

-Over the next 12 months the Service will continue the development of the Business Management Information System (BMIS).
-Further functions the system will cover include Projects information as well as additional statistical information.
+Over the next 12 months the Service will continue the development of the Business Management Information System (BMIS) rolling out the system to Stations to allow greater interaction and use of the system particularly additional statistical data.
+Further functionality will be exploited to include additional plans and potentially include Project Management information.

-The services integrated Core HR and Payroll system will be further developed this year looking to rollout the training, rostering, health and safety, sickness monitoring and time recording elements.
+The services integrated Core HR and Payroll system will again be further developed looking to rollout new modules which will further improve efficiency and internal processes.